 WinSCP and PuTTY

 Both WinSCP and PuTTY can be installed in Windows.
-WinSCP used in together with PuTTY will extend remote access to a windowed, terminal-like CLI.
+WinSCP used together with PuTTY will extend remote access to a windowed, terminal-like CLI.

 Requirements for using WinSCP